vic-ma/syslog-ng-gitbook/chapters/chapter_7/README.md

 You should be able to program in C and be familiar with object-oriented programming.

 ### syslog-ng
-You should understand how syslog-ng—and especially its plugins—work, from a user perspective.
+You should understand how syslog-ng works, from a user perspective (especially plugins).
 Recommended reading: [syslog-ng OSE Administration Guide](https://www.syslog-ng.com/technical-documents/list/syslog-ng-open-source-edition/)

 ### Bison